Fix: Application made too many requests (Error 0x80860010)

 Application made too many requests Error 0x80860010 Fix

-In this guide, we will be showing you the methods to fix the 0x80860010 Error Code.
+In this guide, we’ll walk you through different methods to fix the 0x80860010 error code.

 1. Change the Time Zone

-3. Set the time zone to match the internet time by switching the “Set time automatically” and “Set time zone automatically” buttons to On.
+3. Set the time zone to match your local time by turning ON both “Set time automatically” and “Set time zone automatically“.

 Setting time automatically